Skip to content

 Adam Weiss (Chair)

-Adam is a lawyer who previously worked for NGOs defending victims of human rights violations in Europe, particularly migrants and ethnic minorities.
-Before joining ClientEarth, he had a wide-ranging practice at the European Roma Rights Centre, including litigation spanning eighteen countries, with cases before national courts, the European Court of Human Rights, UN treaty bodies, and the European Committee of Social Rights.
-Adam is a member of the board of several NGOs, has published numerous academic articles and blogs, and has trained lawyers, judges, and NGOs.
-He holds an LLM from King’s College (University of London), a JD from Columbia Law School, a diplôme d’études approfondies from the University of Paris-IV (La Sorbonne), and an undergraduate degree from Harvard University.
+Adam is a lawyer who previously worked for NGOs defending victims of human rights violations across Europe, particularly migrants and ethnic minorities.
+Before joining ClientEarth, he had a wide-ranging practice at the European Roma Rights Centre, including litigation in 18 countries and cases before national courts, the European Court of Human Rights, UN treaty bodies, and the European Committee of Social Rights.
+He serves on the boards of several NGOs and has published numerous academic articles and blogs, as well as delivering training to lawyers, judges, and civil society organisations.
+He is also a trustee of PICUM—the Platform for International Cooperation on Undocumented Migrants—of which FLEX is a member.
+Adam holds an LLM from King’s College London, a JD from Columbia Law School, a diplôme d’études approfondies from Paris-Sorbonne University, and an undergraduate degree from Harvard University.
 He speaks English, French, Spanish, and Hungarian.